botpress/documentation-v12/docs/enterprise/server-and-cicd-management/monitoring.md

 ### Prerequisite

-- Botpress Pro must be enabled with a valid license key
+- Botpress Pro must be enabled with a valid license key;
-- Redis Server must be running (minimum: version 2.8)
+- Redis Server must be running (minimum: version 2.8).

 ### Quick Start

-1. Open your `botpress.config.json` file and set `pro.monitoring.enabled` to `true`
+1. Open your `botpress.config.json` file and set `pro.monitoring.enabled` to `true`.
-2. Set an environment variable named `CLUSTER_ENABLED` to `true`
+2. Set an environment variable named `CLUSTER_ENABLED` to `true`.
-3. Set another environment variable named `REDIS_URL` which should point to your server (example provided below)
+3. Set another environment variable named `REDIS_URL` which should point to your server (example provided below).
-4. Start your Botpress Server
+4. Start your Botpress Server.
 ![Monitoring Interface](/assets/monitoring.png)

 ### Configuration

 The default values should be good for most situations.
 They are described in details directly in the [Botpress Config Definition](https://github.com/botpress/botpress/blob/master/src/bp/core/config/botpress.config.ts)